TOUR THE NORMANDY BATTLEFIELDS

 During a patrol in the morning, his platoon was cut off, and they were held under German machinegun fire.
 DeGlopper was already wounded when he decided that he had to do something.
 So, he took up his BAR and opened fire at the Germans.
 The other members of his platoon escaped through a hole in a hedge.
 DeGlopper was hit several times but stood his ground and managed to take out a couple of Germans.
 But it was an uneven battle, and DeGlopper was killed in a hail of bullets.
 Sometime later, his comrades found him amidst many spent cartridges, weapons and dead Germans.

-You may continue towards Etienville/Pont L'Abbé and the D70 to Chef-du-Pont, or take a left a kilometre further from this spot, at Caponnet towards Le Feirage and take the D70 left to Chef-du-Pont.
-If you decide to take the last option, watch out for a blue sign, on a farmhouse, with the text, 'Hill 30'.
+You may continue to Etienville/Pont L'Abbé and by the D 70 to Chef-du-Pont, or return a kilometre and go right at Caponnet and head for Feirage, and then take the D 70 to the left Chef-du-Pont.
+If you decide for the last option, watch out for a blue sign on a farm, with the text 'Hill 30'.

 A Group of para’s of the 508th PIR had the task to capture the bridge across the River Douve at Pont l'Abbe.
 But a German battalion near this town had other plans than simply hand it over.
 The opposition was large in numbers, and the para’s decided to pull back.
 But the way back was blocked, so they took shelter in a farmhouse on top of a small bulge (Hill 30).
 The Germans, units of the 91ste Division and the 1057.
 Regiment, made the next days several attacks on the farm.
 But the para’s under command of Lt.
 Col Thomas J.B.Shanley, held their ground.
 Because of their stand, it was also of great importance to the later victory in this area.